Timeline - Takata air bag recalls

 June 11 - Toyota expands recall to 2.27 million vehicles globally; adding 650,000 previously not recalled in Japan, and 1.62 million overseas for a second time.

-U.S. National Highway Traffic Safety Administration (NHTSA) opens probe that goes beyond previously identified glitches.
-NHTSA is examining whether driving in high humidity regions contributes to the risk of Takata air bag explosions.
+U.S. National Highway Traffic Safety Administration (NHTSA) opens probe into whether driving in high humidity regions contributes to the risk of Takata air bag explosions.

-Takata says inflators in the recall also supplied to Honda, Toyota, BMW, Chrysler, Ford, Mazda and Nissan.
+Takata says inflators in the recall also supplied to Honda, Toyota, BMW, Chrysler (FCHA.MI), Ford (F.N), Mazda and Nissan.

 June 23 - Honda, Nissan and Mazda recall 2.95 million vehicles, expanding April 2013 recall, bringing the total recall to about 10.5 million vehicles over five years.
 Later, Honda, Toyota, Nissan, Mazda, BMW, Chrysler and Ford say they are recalling more vehicles in some U.S. high humidity regions.

-June 30 - Takata says some potentially defective inflators also shipped to Subaru and Mitsubishi Motors.
+June 30 - Takata says some potentially defective inflators also shipped to Subaru (9778.T) and Mitsubishi Motors (7211.T).

 July 16 - BMW recalls about 1.6 million cars worldwide to replace Takata air bags, going beyond the regional U.S. recall.